sbulav/sbulav.github.io/_posts/2022-08-04-monitoring-calico-kube-stack-prometheus.md

     k8s-app: calico-node
 ```

-3. Create ServiceMonitor watching for all Calico services(we need to add label
+#### Create ServiceMonitor watching for all Calico services

-   `release: kube-stack-prometheus` for Prometheus to pick up this
+We need to add label `release: kube-stack-prometheus` for Prometheus to pick
-   ServiceMonitor):
+up this ServiceMonitor:

 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor